openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/02-accessing-the-cluster.md

 kubectl version
 ```

 Did you type the command in yourself?
 If you did, click on the command here instead and you will find that it is executed for you.
-You can click on any command here in the workshop notes which has the <span class="glyphicon glyphicon-play-circle"></span> icon shown to the right of it, and it will be copied to the interactive terminal and run for you.
+You can click on any command here in the workshop notes which has the <span class="fas fa-play-circle"></span> icon shown to the right of it, and it will be copied to the interactive terminal and run for you.

 When run, you should see output similar to: